matheusenomoto/software_engineering/Data Structures and Algorithms/data_structures_and_algorithms.md

 # Expected: [1, 3, 4, 5, 7, 8, 9, 12, 15, 19, 21, 23]
 ```

+#### **Real-World Applications of Sorting Algorithms**

+Sorting algorithms are not just theoretical concepts; they are the invisible engines that power countless features we use every day.
+Their ability to organize information makes data processing faster, user interfaces more intuitive, and complex systems more manageable.

+##### **E-commerce and Social Media**
+*   **Product Listings:** When you shop online and sort products by "Price: Low to High," "Top Rated," or "Newest Arrivals," a sorting algorithm is working behind the scenes to rearrange the items for you.
+*   **Social Feeds:** Platforms like Twitter, Instagram, or Reddit allow you to sort your feed by "Latest Posts" or "Top Posts."
+This requires sorting a massive amount of data in real-time to deliver the content you want to see first.

+##### **Data Analysis and Databases**
+*   **Spreadsheet Software:** In applications like Microsoft Excel or Google Sheets, clicking a column header instantly sorts the entire dataset.
+This fundamental feature relies on efficient sorting algorithms.
+*   **Database Indexing:** Sorting is critical for database performance.
+While you may not see it directly, databases often store data in a sorted manner (or use sorted indexes) to dramatically speed up search operations.
+This is why a binary search, which requires sorted data, is so much faster than a linear search.

+##### **Operating Systems and Programming Languages**
+*   **File Explorers:** Your computer’s file system (like Windows Explorer or macOS Finder) uses sorting to allow you to organize files and folders by name, size, type, or date modified.
+*   **Language Runtimes:** Many popular programming languages use sophisticated sorting algorithms in their standard libraries. **Timsort**, for example, is the default sorting algorithm in Python and Java.
+Its hybrid approach makes it incredibly fast for the kind of mixed, partially-sorted data often found in real-world applications.

 ### Selection Algorithms

 Given a list of elements, selection algorithms are used to find the k-th smallest or largest element in the list.
 Therefore, given a list of data elements and a number (k), the goal is to find the k-th smallest or largest element.